gawdot/numerical-practicum-chemical-engineers/README.md

 - in Q1: three compulsory assignments (no freedom of choice)
 - in Q2: possibly elective assignments (choice assignment corresponding to course)

+### Software installation for the course

+How to ensure that students do not encounter issues with software installation?

 ## Section 2/: HW1: Recap/Intro of Prerequisites in Various Parts

 Our goal: Recap of prerequisites.
 Prepare for forthcoming assignments.
 In particular